2016 Summer Interior Design Trends

 # Bring the outdoors in

 Natural light and plants are always a welcome addition to any home and offer a quick and easy way to refresh your home.
-If a remodel isn’t on the cards, you can still increase the amount of light in your home by switching your window dressings to a lighter option, or introduce some well-placed mirrors to reflect the light.
+If a remodel isn’t on the cards, you can still increase the amount of light in your home by switching your window dressings to a lighter option or adding well-placed mirrors to reflect the light.
 Introduce a range of potted plants to bring a touch of outdoor greenery and freshness to your home.

 # Beach fabrics and materials

 Summer always has us dreaming of the beach, so why not bring some coastal elements into the home?
-If you have a conservatory area that is lacking in purpose, why not introduce some rattan furniture with ombre and raffia pillows.
-Good quality cane and rattan furniture will last a long time, giving you durability in those high traffic areas and standing as a low maintenance furniture option.
+If you have a conservatory area that lacks purpose, consider adding rattan furniture with ombre and raffia pillows.
+Good quality cane and rattan furniture will last a long time, providing durability in high-traffic areas and serving as a low-maintenance option.

 # Bursts of colour

 Not too long ago, the accent wall was the most popular way to introduce colour into the home.
-Now we’re seeing a shift towards neutral bases with occasional pops of colour in the form of an accent piece of furniture or a lone piece of art.
-Less is certainly more, so tone down your colour palette to a neutral base and then add pops of colour to easily achieve this trend.
+Now we’re seeing a shift towards neutral bases with occasional pops of colour in the form of an accent piece of furniture or a single piece of art.
+Less is more—tone down your palette to neutrals and add pops of colour to achieve this trend effortlessly.

 # Spa bathrooms

-The bathroom design is often a neglected and uninspiring space, but that is all set to change.
+The bathroom design is often a neglected and uninspiring space, but that is set to change.
 This summer, reclaim your bathroom space and transform it into an oasis of calm.
 Clear the clutter and introduce a piece of furniture such as a chair or side table.
-Then all your need to complete the look is to pile up your fluffiest white towels and pop some fresh cut flowers in a vase.
+To complete the look, pile up your fluffiest white towels and place some fresh-cut flowers in a vase.